jaredraycoleman/Southaven/NPCs/Malrith Kelbirn, the Starborn.md

 Malrith is not a raving cultist but a visionary tyrant—composed, articulate, and unfalteringly certain of his destiny.
 His words are soft-spoken yet heavy, like oracles chiseled in stone.
 He treats allies as disciples, enemies as obstacles, and the world itself as a stage for [[Taelkor]]'s return.

 Though he can be patient and calculating, Malrith is utterly merciless when his vision is threatened.
-He despises [[The Pantheon]] of gods who betrayed [[Taelkor]], and he teaches that their Awakening was not a triumph but a weakness—one he intends to erase.
+He despises [[Pantheon]] of gods who betrayed [[Taelkor]], and he teaches that their Awakening was not a triumph but a weakness—one he intends to erase.
 %%
 ## Background